-omnibus_url_retries: (integer) The number of retries that will be attempted to reach the Omnibus URL omnibus_version: (string) Optional version string to require for omnibus install.
+omnibus_url_retries: (integer) The number of retries that will be attempted to reach the Omnibus URL.
+Default is 5.

+omnibus_version: (string) Optional version string to require for omnibus install.

 pid_file: (string) The location in which a process identification number (pid) is saved.
 By default, it saves in the /var/run/chef/client.pid location.